Road crash costs

 Human costs of road crashes are costs in the form of suffering, pain, sorrow and loss of quality of life and enjoyment of life for casualties and their loved ones.
 The intangible damage related to road deaths can be expressed in terms of money in a number of steps.
 The Netherlands and most other European countries do this on the basis of the amount that people are willing to pay for a decrease in the risk of a fatal crash (willingness to pay, WTP) [10].
 This is usually determined with a questionnaire study ('stated preferences').
 This can be used to derive the so-called ‘Value of a Statistical Life’ (VSL) and the ‘Value of a Statistical Serious Injury’ (VSSI).
 The calculation of the human costs of road deaths and serious road injuries is based on the VSL and VSSI.
 The intangible damage of less severe injuries is derived from this.

-The VSL found in the VALOR studies (€ 6.3 million) is more than twice as high as the VSL used in previous estimates of the road crash costs (€ 3.0 million, price level 2020) based on a 2001 study [9] [14] [15].
+The VSL found in the VALOR studies (€ 6.38 million) is more than twice as high as the VSL used in previous estimates of road crash costs (€ 3.20 million, price level 2022) based on a 2001 study [16] [17].
 The new VSL shows that people are more appreciative of road safety than they were about twenty years ago.
-The increased valuation can be explained by the rise in prosperity, but its effect is probably limited [11].
+The increased valuation can be explained by the rise in prosperity, but its effect is probably limited [13].
 Although the same method was used as in the previous VSL study, differences in method details may also affect the results.
 Other explanations for the higher VSL are issues for further research.
-The human costs of a serious road injury (€ 0.7 million; injury severity of MAIS2+) are also more than twice as high as previous estimates that were based on foreign literature (€ 0.3 million, 2020 price level) [14].
-As a percentage of the VSL the values are in the same order of magnitude (10% in 2020 versus 12% in previous estimates) [1].

 How are the costs calculated?

-Three methods are used to establish the various cost items [7] [8] (also see the question: What types of road crash costs do we distinguish?):
+Three methods are used to establish the various cost items [9] [10] (also see the question: What types of road crash costs do we distinguish?).

 1. The ‘Restitution costs method’ is used to determine the medical costs, the property damage and the settlement costs.
 This method uses the costs of deployment of people and resources required to (as much as possible) restore the damage for casualties and their relatives.
 Examples are the costs of medical personnel, the costs of vehicle repair companies and the costs of emergency services.